-While advanced IDEs and new text editors come out remarkably often, rarely are their simple text editing and navigation capabilities as good as the "classic" editors this homework has focused on.
-For this reason, there are plugins (or in some cases its built-in) to provide vim-like or Emacs-like editing modes for nearly every other editor.
+While advanced IDEs and new text editors come out remarkably often, people who have learned how to navigate and manipulate text using vim or emacs are generally not willing to give that up.
+For this reason, there are plugins (or in some cases it's built-in) to provide vim-like or Emacs-like editing modes for nearly every editor.

 Pick your favorite "advanced" GUI editor (suggestions Visual Studio, Xcode, Eclipse, Sublime, or Atom - gvim doesn't count) and set it up to edit text in vim or Emacs mode.
-You will likely need to install a plugin to do this.
+You may need to find and install a plugin first.